sydjam/link-in-bio/README.md

-# static-html-template
+# Link-in-bio project

-Use this template to create static HTML websites and deploy them on Render.
+Created a static HTML portfolio website and deployed on Render.